 - Beast Wars Shattered Glass features a small group of Autobots taking beast modes, including a lion, an eagle, and an elephant, opposing a group of Decepticons mostly made up of the Seacons (a sub-group that includes a shark, a snapping turtle, and a squid).

 - The Battle Beasts in Transformers Headmasters followed a similar idea with reptiles, amphibians and sealife as evil, and warm-blooded species as good.
+There were a handful of mammalian-or-avian Decepticon Beastformers, though.
 Most (yet not all) the Transformers of that same era followed a pattern of vehicular Autobots and beast Decepticons.

 - Transformers Animated kept with the vehicular version, but made it narrower — its main Autobots are all non-combat vehicles (even Bulkhead, a military transport), whereas its Decepticons are mostly heavy-hitting war machines.
-The "Autobots drive, Decepticons fly" thing was also enforced and pointed out; until Jetstorm and Jetfire, flying Autobots didn't exist, whereas four of the five main Decepticons are planes or helicopters.
+The "Autobots drive, Decepticons fly" thing was also enforced and pointed out; until Jetstorm and Jetfire, flying Autobots didn't exist (unless you counted the Omega Sentinels), whereas four of the five main Decepticons are planes or helicopters.
+Contrast Optimus Prime's ever-present "Autobots, Transform and Roll Out!" with Megatron's new Evil Counterpart, "Decepticons, Transform and Rise Up!".

 - The series Krypto the Superdog featured primarily "Heroic dogs VS evil cats" for their good guys and bad guys.
 One noteable exception was Streaky, a heroic cat that acted as Krypto's partner for many episodes.
 There was also Ignatious, Lex Luthor's pet iguana.
 However, he was more of a Jerk Ass than actually evil.